SamirNabadov/vsphere-iac-terraform-ansible/README.md

 __Note__
 ------------
-* Based on Terraform files and Ansible playbooks, you can create new VMs(including all settings) in vCenter within a few minutes and delete it in seconds.
+* Based on Terraform files and Ansible playbooks, you can create new VMs(including all settings) in vSphere within a few minutes and delete it in seconds.

 __Requirements__
 ------------